When Every Detail Counts Call 417-840-2863

 Watering Seed

-1. Keep the area damp 3” down for the first month
+• Keep the area damp 3” down for the first month

-2. Water slowly with a fine spray to avoid erosion (fan/oscillating sprinkler works best)
+• Water slowly with a fine spray to avoid erosion (fan/oscillating sprinkler works best)

-4. Watering in the morning is best, avoid late afternoon or evening to help prevent fungus
+• Watering in the morning is best, avoid late afternoon or evening to help prevent fungus

-5. Mow new grass to a height of 2.5”-3” to promote growth and thickening (allow the grassy area to dry enough to allow for a mower; if it is too muddy the mower will damage the ground/grass)
+• Mow new grass to a height of 2”-2.5” to promote growth and thickening (allow the grassy area to dry enough to allow for a mower; if it is too muddy the mower will damage the ground/grass)

-6. Gradually raise mower height each time to achieve a final cutting height of 3-4”
+• Gradually raise mower height each time to achieve a final cutting height of 3-4”

-Fertilizing seed
+Fertilizing Seed

 At the time that the seed is worked into the soil, a starter fertilizer is applied.
 This will provide vital nutrients for the seedlings as they take root, promoting quicker growth and a strong root system.
 Just like sod, it is highly recommended to utilize a fertilizer program to yield the best results for a strong and healthy lawn.
 A fertilizer application should be applied about 3 weeks after the initial installation.

 Due to the seeding process, weeds (possibly quite a few) will emerge.
 This is because weed seed that already existed either in or on the surface has now received the elements to germinate: water, light, and soil contact.
 This is a normal event and is expected.
-Broadleaf weeds can be sprayed after 3 mowing’s.
+Broadleaf weeds can be sprayed after 3 mowings.
 Annual grassy weeds will die back in the colder months leading into winter.
 Preemergent/fertilizer applications the following spring will prevent annual grassy weeds from returning.

-Other Notes about Seed
+Other Notes About Seeding

 Did you know it takes 6 months for grass to fully mature?
 In fact, a single seedling spike will grow to the size of your fist.
 This is the reason that seeding ideally takes place (primarily) in the fall.
 It allows the grass to germinate and begin establishing during cooler temperatures before going into the stressful summer months.